RuiSu11/ML_challenge/README.md

+# Explanation

+This is a ML code test when I did in November 2022 for an interview with a start-up.
+The time limit was ~12 hours.
+I was given this github repository in the morning and give it back to them in the evening of the same day.
+They provided the data and ProtMIMO/data_utils.py.
+I wrote ProtMIMO/model.py and ProtMIMO/train.py basically from scratch.
+To train the model, simply run python ProtMIMO/train.py.
+The full analysis of the model performance can be found at ProtMIMO/my_ProtMIMO.ipynb.

+## Below is the readme file for the ML coding challenge.

 # ProtMIMO-CodingChallenge

 This is a machine learning (for proteins) coding challenge.
 It aims to assess general modeling skills as well as paper reading/implementation skills.
 It is intended to be done in PyTorch.